ChouHsuan-Cheng/NCHU-project/README.md

 8.sklearn
 9.lpr
 10.fpca
+(lpr and fpca are from https://github.com/nacro711072/MFPCA )
-**Note:** You also need to have the ArrayFire C/C++ library installed on your machine.You can get it from the following sources.
+(for Arrayfire , You need to have the ArrayFire C/C++ library installed on your machine.You can get it from the following sources.)

 * [Download and install binaries](https://arrayfire.com/download-splash/?redirect\_to=/download)